 Moderate exercise is not only considered safe for pregnant women, it’s encouraged and thought to benefit both mom and growing baby.
 Exercising 30 minutes a day is proven to help circulation, strengthen muscles, and decrease stress.
 However, it’s important to talk to your doctor before starting any exercise regime, particularly if you are in a high-risk category.
-For women who were not physically active before getting pregnant it is important to talk with your doctor about what exercise you can do during your pregnancy.
+For women who were not physically active before getting pregnant, talk with your doctor about what exercise you can do during your pregnancy.